 We are all limited to 1440 minutes each day and need to spend some of them sleeping.
 You also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.

 Do you only have a half-hour each weekday but plenty of time on the weekends?
-You’ll want to create a schedule that allows you to deal with your two most important rooms in your available half-hour while scheduling the rest at the end of the week.
+You’ll want to create a cleaning schedule that allows you to deal with your two most important rooms in your available time while scheduling the rest at the end of the week.

-Got an hour or more daily?
+Do you have more time during the week than weekends?
 Give your two essential rooms attention, then work on the rest of your home from the next most important places to the least.

-Others — and I am one of them — prefer cleaning one room at a time.
+Others prefer room-based cleaning, doing one room at a time.
 For me, vacuuming a house makes no appreciable difference if every room is still cluttered.
 I prefer doing a weekly cleaning in each room — and I use my weekly printable cleaning checklists to guide me through it.

 The point is: determine what needs to be done daily to meet your standards and plan on doing that.

 Make it official: add your cleaning schedule to your calendar.
 You can just note that Monday is the day you clean the bathroom or vacuum floors, or you can get specific and make an appointment with yourself.
 The point is to commit to the cleaning schedule you’ve created.

-Since I use a room-by-room approach, I’ve set up a recurring daily reminder on my iPhone to do the Daily Cleaning Routine and other weekly reminders for each room.
-I’m not a morning person, though, so I set my reminders for later in the day to keep myself from marking them as complete just to be rid of the popup notification.
+Since I use a room-by-room approach, I’ve set up a recurring daily reminder on my iPhone to tidy up and weekly reminders for each room.
+Because I’m not a morning person, I set my reminders for later in the day to keep myself from marking them as complete just to be rid of the popup notification.

-The truth is no one sticks to their schedule all of the time.
-Maybe one of your kids get sick, or maybe you do.
-Maybe a hard day at work leaves you too exhausted to clean and need to engage in some self-care instead.
+Honestly, no one sticks to their schedule all of the time.
+Kids get sick.
+We get sick.
+Hard days at work can leave us too exhausted to clean and in need of self-care instead.
 Life happens!